Batch inference and drift detection#

 The MLRun's model monitoring service includes built-in model monitoring and reporting capabilities.

-Visit MLRun's Model monitoring description to read more and check out the Realtime monitoring and drift detection.
+Visit MLRun's Model monitoring architecture to read more and check out the Model monitoring tutorial.

 Modifying controller frequency with base_period